slsa-framework/slsa/docs/spec/v1.1/threats.md

 **TODO:** We need to define "official source control repository".
 Its meaning is not obvious.
-The gist is that each package theoretically has some "official" or "canonical" repository from which is "should" be built, and the attack here is that you either build from a different source repository or otherwise do something that doesn't reflect that source repository.
+The gist is that each package theoretically has some "official" or "canonical" repository from which it "should" be built, and the attack here is that you either build from a different source repository or otherwise do something that doesn't reflect that source repository.
 But we need to nail down this concept.